 (b) open the packaged equipment;

-(c) check that each item of the device is present and that none of the items shows any apparent damage.
+(c) check that each item of the testing kit is present and that none of the items shows any apparent damage;

+(d) if a fault is detected or an item is missing from the testing kit, obtain a new testing kit and recommence the procedure.

 [Clause 1 inserted: Gazette 11 Jul 2014 p.
 2440; amended: Gazette 6 Oct 2017 p.
-5185.]
+5185; SL 2026/145 r.
+9.]

 2. Collecting oral fluid

-The following steps are to be taken when collecting oral fluid for testing using a Securetec Drugwipe II Twin Combo —
+The following steps are to be taken when collecting oral fluid for testing using a SECURETEC DRUGWIPE II TWIN COMBO or SECURETEC DRUGWIPE 3 S COMBO —

+(a) open the packaging of the saliva collection device supplied with the kit without touching the saliva collection pad;

+(b) direct the suspect to move their tongue around inside their mouth 3 times;

-(a) give the saliva collector to the suspect;
+(c) give the saliva collection device to the suspect;

-(b) require the suspect to wipe both sides of the saliva collector on the suspect’s tongue;
+(d) direct the suspect to wipe both sides of the saliva collection pad down their tongue, place the saliva collection pad under their tongue and close their mouth;

-(c) require the suspect to place the saliva collector under the suspect’s tongue and to close the suspect’s mouth;
+(e) direct the suspect not to bite or chew the saliva collection pad, and not to remove the saliva collection pad until otherwise directed;

-(d) remove the saliva collector from the suspect’s mouth when the saliva collector’s indicator window turns blue.
+(f) when the saliva collection device indicator turns blue or when 15 minutes has elapsed (whichever occurs first) remove the saliva collection pad from the suspect’s mouth;

+(g) place the device on the internal side of the saliva collection device packaging.

-[Clause 2 inserted: Gazette 6 Oct 2017 p.
-5185-6.]
+[Clause 2 inserted: SL 2026/145 r.
+10.]

 3. Setting up for oral fluid test

-The following steps are to be taken when setting up for testing oral fluid using a Securetec Drugwipe II Twin Combo —
+The following steps are to be taken when setting up for testing oral fluid using a SECURETEC DRUGWIPE II TWIN COMBO or SECURETEC DRUGWIPE 3 S COMBO —

 (a) check the viewing windows of the testing device to ensure no control lines are present;